TrustBound/dream_test/SECURITY.md

 ## Security Best Practices

-When using dream_test in your projects:
+When using Dream Test in your projects:

 1. **Keep dependencies updated**: Regularly update to the latest version to receive security patches.
 2. **Review test code**: Even in test environments, be mindful of what external resources tests may access.
-3. **Sandbox appropriately**: Use dream_test's sandbox features when testing code that interacts with external systems.
+3. **Sandbox appropriately**: Use Dream Test's sandbox features when testing code that interacts with external systems.

 ## Contact